Compliance Delay: Toxic Water Rule (Coal Ash) for Power Plants

 EPA finalized air quality standards to control methane and VOC emissions from the oil and gas sector in May 2016.
 The Trump Administration wants to stop EPA and the States from implementing these methane pollution controls while it rolls back the air quality standards for methane emissions.

-For information on the rule, the rollback proposal, and talking points, see Methane Rule.
+For information on the rule, the rollback proposal, and talking points, see Defending Air Pollution Standards for the Oil & Gas Sector (Methane and VOCs)

 1 Los Angeles Times, “Opinion: Methane is a ‘super pollutant’ that the federal government must help keep out of our air,” March 2, 2017.